3 January 69 – 21 December 69 CE

 Vitellius was born on September 24, 15 as Aulus Vitellius.
 Son of Lucius Vitellius, a three-time consul (in the years 34, 43 and 47 CE), and of Sextilia.
-My father also served as a censor in 47 CE.
+His father also served as a censor in 47 CE.
 After the first consulate, he became the governor of Syria.
 He served as censor and consulates with Emperor Claudius.
 During Claudius’ expedition to Britain, Lucius was in charge of the state during the emperor’s absence.
 Regarding the origin and social status of Vitellius, there are various legends of Suetonius.

 He spent his childhood and early youth on the island of Capri, at the imperial court of Tiberius.

 Vitellius held the office of consul for the middle of 48 CE, after which he was replaced by his brother Lucius.
-In the years 60-61 CE he was proconsul in Africa, where he demonstrated exceptional integrity for two years.
+In the years 60-61 CE, he was proconsul in Africa, where he demonstrated exceptional integrity for two years.
 Later he obtained the office of overseer of public buildings in Rome.
-In December 68 CE he became the commander of the legions in Lower Germania, where he was very favourably received by the military, mainly thanks to the memory of his father’s merits and his indulgence towards the soldiers.
+In December 68 CE he became the commander of the legions in Lower Germania, where he was very favourably received by the military, main thanks to the memory of his father’s merits and his indulgence towards the soldiers.

 He was made emperor by his troops (under the command of Fabius Valens) on January 2, 69 CE in the provincial capital of Colonia Agippinensis (today’s Cologne, Germany).
-After gaining support by the troops of Upper Germania, he assumed the title of Germanicus.
+After gaining support from the troops of Upper Germania, he assumed the title of Germanicus.
 Vitellius, wanting to seize power over the entire empire, before he himself went to Rome, sent a 40,000-strong army under the command of Fabius Valens to take control of Gaul.

 Vitellius troops (30,000, led by Alienus Caecina) marched on Rome against Emperor Galba, but on January 15, Galba was killed and the new emperor became Marcus Salwius Othon.
 On the Po River, near Bedriacum (now Cremona), a battle took place on April 14, 69 CE, which Otho lost and then committed suicide on April 16.
 After the victory of his legions, Vitellius left for Rome.